bobby060/pg-autohint/design_doc.md

 ## Design Rationale
 >Explain the goals of this design and how the design achieves these goals.
 Present alternatives considered and document why they are not chosen.

 Current design: process plan and provide a list of hints that can be prepended to original sql.
 In this design, we parse and traverse the Postgres plan, applying the rules to produce hints, but do not have to convert that plan back into an AST.
+This works well for identifying errors in the Postgres plan that can be resolved through hints without modifying the underlying SQL.

 Alternative design considered: converting the physical plan to a Datafusion AST, then applying simple heuristic rules that not only provide a list of hints, but also allow manipulation of the underlying SQL.
 This would allow things like converting redundant filters (e.g. `SELECT X + 0 FROM A` to  `SELECT X FROM A`).
 However, we quickly identified that this conversion requires a signifant amount of work to convert correctly.
 While we able to relatively easily implement converting most SPJ queries, two specific outliers gave us problems: subqueries and correct output columns for ORDER BY.
 We have preserved our work on this and retained the testing infrstructure and may continue work in the future in addition to reusing the code on Optd adapters in the future.

 ## Testing Plan
->How should the component be tested?
-- Component level unit testing
+-  Unit Tests
   - We use the IMDB dataset on Postgres for unit testing.
 We generate SQL queries with various clauses to cover all possible node types in the EXPLAIN statement.
 This is to test our correctness when converting the json-formatted query plan into the deserialized tree structure.
 Our system should successfully convert all types of SQL queries.

   - We come up with SQL queries that Postgres would generate sub-optimal query plans on.
 We then use our converter to get deserialized plan and apply our transformation rules to test the performance of our optimization.
 Relevant metrics include 1) optimization time; 2) execution time improvements obtained from EXPLAIN ANALYZE statements before and after optimization.

-- End to end benchmarks (?)
+    Test cases are under postgres2sql/resources, where original SQL queries are under test_sql and json-formatted query plans are under test_json.
+Currently, our test cases try to cover all node types.
+There are also test cases for rules like `nlj_rule_test.sql` and `nlj_rule_test.json`.
+The system automatically tests json parsing of all json files under test_json when running the `cargo test` command.
+Note that different versions of Postgres might generate different query plans for the same query, thus some of our optimization rules might be redundant on a higher version of Postgres.
+Some integration tests require the test imdb DB to be configured on the test machine (see `imdb_postgres_setup.sh`).

+    We are in the process of adding unit tests for each module which do not require a Postgres database.

+- By the end of the semester, we hope to identify and run a benchmark that will test how much (if at all) our rules can improve performance.

+We will document code coverage with [cargo-llvm-cov](https://lib.rs/crates/cargo-llvm-cov).
+We are currently at X% coverage.

 ## Trade-offs and Potential Problems
 >Write down any conscious trade-off you made that can be problematic in the future, or any problems discovered during the design process that remain unaddressed (technical debts).
 - TODO: Talk about difficulty of creating rules to optimize.
 This is what we will focus on the most for the rest of the semester

+- Lack of completeness for plan2ast implementation.

 ## Future Work
 >Write down future work to fix known problems or otherwise improve the component.
 - Add more rules
+- Implement hints for row number corrections when estimates differ from actual execution.
-- Continue implementation of plan2ast converter
+- Continue implementation of plan2ast converter to fully support subqueries, set operations, and edge cases.
 - Complete documentation to make this framework very accessible
+- Use the hint table to store hints for prepared queries rather than recomputing the prepared query